lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * if L2 Word is wider than a bit and SCHC fragmentation is used, value of the padding bits (0 or 1).
 This is needed because the padding bits of the last fragment are included in the MIC computation.

-A Profile MAY define a delay to be added between each SCHC message transmission to respect local regulations or other constraints imposed by the applications.
+A Profile MAY define a delay to be added after each SCHC message transmission for compliance with local regulations or other constraints imposed by the applications.

-* Note on soliciting downlink transmissions: In some LPWAN technologies, as part of energy-saving techniques, downlink transmission is only possible immediately after an uplink transmission.
+* In some LPWAN technologies, as part of energy-saving techniques, downlink transmission is only possible immediately after an uplink transmission.
-In order to avoid potentially high delay in the downlink transmission of a fragmented SCHC Packet, the SCHC Fragment receiver may want to perform an uplink transmission as soon as possible after reception of a SCHC Fragment that is not the last one.
+In order to avoid potentially high delay in the downlink transmission of a fragmented SCHC Packet, the SCHC Fragment receiver may perform an uplink transmission as soon as possible after reception of a SCHC Fragment that is not the last one.
 Such uplink transmission may be triggered by the L2 (e.g. an L2 ACK sent in response to a SCHC Fragment encapsulated in a L2 PDU that requires an L2 ACK) or it may be triggered from an upper layer.